Firebrand (2023)

 Firebrand is a dark disturbing drama that unfolds within the claustrophobic confines of the royal quarters only occasionally making it into the fresh air of its glorious Spring settings.
 Intrigue, conspiracy and sculduggery are par (!) for the course: and familiar touchstones to those terrible times of misogyny and paranoia, the threat of beheading hanging over every woman, and man in the court.

 Catherine Parr was the most fortunate of Henry’s alliances, and was even appointed regent while the king was in France.
 But she was also suspected of harbouring radical religious views in her objection to the church’s use of Latin: and this plot line sees her befriending the outspoken Protestant heretic Anne Askew (Erin Doherty) causing a rift with Simon Russell Beale’s Stephen Gardiner, a Catholic bishop and Catherine’s implacable opponent.
 So nothing really new to write home about here but certainly a film worth considering.
-MT
+MEREDITH TAYLOR

 Copyright © 2024 Filmuforia